+Lets take a look at an essential piece of broadcast equipment, the turntable.
 From the earliest days of radio the phonograph turntable was used to provide programming material for stations.
-It was pretty primitive early on when they would just put a mike in front of an old horn-type phonograph set.
+It was pretty primitive early on when they would just put a mic in front of an old horn type phonograph set.
 It wasn’t long until more sophisticated types of record reproducing equipment were developed.

-When the RCA direct-drive turntables first came out there were two speeds used to play recordings…33 rpm and 78 revolutions per minute or RPM.
-33 rpm recordings were generally called “transcriptions” and were usually 16 inches in diameter.
+When the RCA direct drive turntables first came out there were two speeds used to play recordings, 33 revolutions per minute (rpm) and 78 rpm.
+Back then 33 rpm recordings were generally called “transcriptions” and were usually 16 inches in diameter.
 They were not like the later 33 rpm “LP” commercial records that came out around 1950.
 These recordings were made with what was called a “standard” groove like the 78 rpm records of the day.
-This “standard” size groove was larger in width than the later “microgroove” LP records of the “hi-fi” and stereo eras…so the pickup “needle” or stylus had to fit this wide groove.
+This “standard” size groove was larger in width than the later “microgroove” LP records of the “hi-fi” and stereo eras so the pickup “needle” or stylus had to fit this wide groove.

 These transcriptions were specially produced recordings by large companies especially for radio stations and not the general public.
 There were music libraries that stations could buy or subscribe to to augment regular phonograph records for music programming.
 Transcriptions also were used for airing other types of syndicated radio shows of all kinds.

-Remember tape recording did not come into use until after WWII…so recordings played on turntables were about the only way to get recorded audio on the air.
+Remember tape recording did not come into use until after WWII so recordings played on turntables were about the only way to get recorded audio on the air.
 Many radio stations had special machines that could “cut” their own recordings of programming right at the station.
-RCA made cutting head units that fit right on their direct-drive turntables.
-These recordings were cut on recording “Blanks” which were aluminum discs coated with an acetate material that was fairly soft for the cutting needle to cut the grooves to impress the audio signal on the disc.
-Because the record-blank material was soft these recordings could only be played back a few times…the playback needle would soon scratch the grooves so they would be not playable.
+RCA made cutting head units that fit right on their direct drive turntables.
+These recordings were cut on recording “Blanks” which were aluminum discs coated with an acetate material that was fairly soft for the cutting needle to cut the grooves to impress the audio signal onto the disc.
+Because the record blank material was soft these recordings could only be played back a few times; the playback needle would soon scratch the grooves so they would be not playable.

-As mentioned, radio stations also played regular 10 inch 78 rpm commercial phonograph records on these same turntables…hence the two available speeds.
-It wasn’t until around 1950 that the 45 rpm small record with the large spindle hole came into use and eventually replaced the 78 speed.
+As mentioned, radio stations also played regular 10 inch 78 rpm commercial phonograph records on these same turntables that’s why there were two available speeds.
+It wasn’t until around 1950 that the 45 rpm small record with the large spindle hole came into use and eventually replaced the 78 rpm speed.

 The top surface of the cabinet was covered with a black linoleum that was “cigarette burn proof”…people smoked just about everywhere in those days!
 The cabinet itself was painted RCA “Umber-gray”.

 The passive equalizer units had a switch mounted on the top of the turntable cabinet that allowed the operator to choose various playback curves for the records played.
-Normal records were cut laterally but some transcriptions were cut vertically so there were different equalization positions, as shown in the illustration, for different types of record playback.
+Normal records were cut laterally but some transcriptions were cut vertically so there were different equalization positions for different types of record playback.
 There were also equalization positions for noisy or scratchy records.
-The old 78 records were made out of shellac and were very hard and brittle….easily broken…and rather “hissy” of “scratchy” sounding sometimes.
+The old 78 records were made out of shellac and were very hard and brittle, easily broken and rather “hissy” or “scratchy” sounding sometimes.

-Before airing a record the operator would have to “cue-up” the record.
-He would switch the console channel to “audition” or a cue channel and let the record play to the first sound, stop the motor…then he would carefully, with his hand, back up the record to about a quarter of a turn before the sounds starts.
-When the time came to play the record on the air the DJ or engineer would hold the record with his hand to keep it from turning as he started the motor…then he would open the volume control “pot” and let the record go and it would be on the air.
+Before airing a record the operator would have to “cue up” the record.
+He would switch the console channel to “audition” or a cue channel and let the record play to the first sound, stop the motor then he would carefully, with his hand, back up the record to about a quarter of a turn before the sound starts.
+When the time came to play the record on the air the DJ or engineer would hold the record with his hand to keep it from turning as he started the motor then he would open the volume control “pot” and let the record go and it would be on the air.